JuliaHCI/ADI.jl/docs/src/gettingstarted.md

 ### ADI Cube

 For standard ADI data, we store the values in a 3-dimensional array, where the first dimension is temporal, and the remaining dimensions are pixel coordinates.
 This is how most ADI data are stored on disk (typically in FITS files) and allow specifying operations like a tensor.

+### SDI Cube/Tensor

+For standard SDI data, we store the values in a 4-dimensional array, where the first dimension is spectral, the second is temporal, and the remaining dimensions are pixel coordinates.
+This is how most SDI data are stored on disk (typically in FITS files) and allow specifying operations like a tensor.
+In addition to the SDI tensor and parallactic angles, the list of wavelengths are required (for scaling speckles) and a spectral template can be used.

 ## Algorithms